 Applicability of Section 234F

 Section 234F is applicable from FY 2017-18 [AY 2018-19]

 This section applies when a taxpayer files original ITR [Income tax return] after the due date prescribed under section 139(1).

-- 30th November 2018 [Individual who is required to file a report of section 92E]
+- 30th November 2019 [Individual who is required to file a Transfer pricing report under section 92E]

 Late Fees doesn’t apply while revising original return which was filed within the due dates.[u/s 139(5)]

 A taxpayer shall pay late fees while filing Income tax return (ITR) under this section up to a maximum limit specified in the table below: